 When a third party is responsible for an injury, the injured worker may seek compensation not only from worker’s comp, but also from that third party.

 Georgia State Board of Workers’ Compensation: This state agency oversee the workers’ compensation program in Georgia.270 Peachtree Street NW

 Phone: (404) 656-2048

 Georgia Department of Labor: The DOL is charged with enforcing workplace and industrial safety laws in Georgia.148 Andrew Young International Boulevard NE

-Emanuel Balams is a skilled Atlanta workplace accident lawyer who can represent you to ensure you have all the resources available to you if you've been hurt on the job, whether it is full access to worker's compensation or recovering from responsible third parties.
-Balams Law Group represents people in Fulton County, Cobb County, DeKalb County, Gwinnett County and Clayton County.Call (404) 445-2005 today to set up a free consultation.
+ReShea Balams is a skilled Atlanta workplace accident lawyer who can represent you to ensure you have all the resources available to you if you’ve been hurt on the job, whether it is full access to worker’s compensation or recovering from responsible third parties.
+The Balams Firm represents people in Fulton County, Cobb County, DeKalb County, Gwinnett County and Clayton County.Call (404) 445-2005 today to set up a free consultation.